the1lab/1lab/src/Cat/Instances/Sets/Cocomplete.lagda.md

 However, we can always [truncate] the sum down to a set, and it turns out that this truncation _does_ serve as a coproduct of the family _in the category of sets_.
 The point here is that, since the objects of
-$\sets$ are.. well, sets, they can't have any interesting paths, _by definition_.
+$\Sets$ are.. well, sets, they can't have any interesting paths, _by definition_.
 A grim slogan: In the category of Sets, nobody can hear your paths scream.